Elizabeth Mataka

 Elizabeth Mataka was the United Nations Special Envoy for HIV/AIDS in Africa, as appointed on 21 May 2007 by UN Secretary-General Ban Ki-moon, replacing Stephen Lewis.
 She served in this position till 13 July 2012.
 Mataka is a national of Botswana and a resident of Zambia.
 She served as the vice-chair of the board of the Global Fund to Fight AIDS, Tuberculosis and Malaria.

+Early life

+Born and raised in Francistown, Botswana, Mataka moved to Lusaka in the late 1960s to study social work at the University of Zambia.
+After graduating in 1970, she got married.
+A mother of four children, Mataka helped create Children in Distress, a programme that helped communities deal with AIDS orphans.

+Early career

+Mataka spent two decades working in the government and the private sector before joining Family Health Trust, a small non-governmental organisation, as executive director.